gurubazawada/LEXI/README.md

-# LEX - Language Exchange Platform
+# LEXI - Language Exchange Platform Interface

 A real-time language learning platform that matches learners with fluent speakers for practice conversations.

+## Demo

+Watch a short showcase of LEXI: https://youtu.be/bqrtzKk5LTk

 ## Architecture